hirios/Colab-ESRGAN/README.md

 # Colab-ESRGAN
-You can use Google Colab to apply ESRGAN on your own images.
+You can use Google Colab to apply ESRGAN on your own images and videos.
 Also high model compatibility because "old-arch" and "new-arch" models should work.

 https://colab.research.google.com/github/hirios/Colab-ESRGAN/blob/master/ESRGAN_Video_Colab.ipynb